 Before the exam, the student should pick up paperwork from the Graduate Secretary.
-This will include a Post-hoc Questionnaire for the Guidance Committee that must be returned to the Graduate Secretary by the Major Professor.

 1. The oral exam will come first, and it will focus on basic knowledge in plant biology and other fields relevant to the student's specialty.
 The oral examination will be approximately three hours in length.
 The exam should be coursework-oriented and will encompass areas agreed upon with the committee.